John Lynch (New South Wales politician)

 John Patrick Lynch (6 February 1875 – 2 June 1944) was an Australian politician.

+Biography

-He was born near Parkes to miner William Sullivan Lynch and Mary Seymour.
+Lynch was born on 6 February 1875, near Parkes, to miner William Sullivan Lynch and Mary Seymour.
 He attended local public schools and became a schoolteacher, working at Parkes from 1895 to 1897 and at various country schools thereafter.
-In 1907 he was elected to the New South Wales Legislative Assembly as the Labor member for Ashburnham.
+In 1907, he was elected to the New South Wales Legislative Assembly as the Labor member for Ashburnham.
 He served until his defeat in 1913.
-Subsequently he became a commercial agent and hotel manager.
-On 3 June 1922 he married Florence Staub.
-Lynch died at St Leonards in 1944.
+Subsequently, he became a commercial agent and hotel manager.
+On 3 June 1922, he married Florence Staub.
+Lynch died on 2 June 1943, aged 69, in St Leonards.